 Source of Referrals

-Individuals needing Rolling Hills services are referred by agencies such as the Illinois Department of Human Services, mental health centers, the court system, case workers, group homes, schools, clergy, friends, family and other citizens interest in the welfare of a person with a disability.
+Individuals needing Rolling Hills services are referred by agencies, such as the Illinois Department of Human Services, mental health centers, the court system, case workers, group homes, schools, clergy, friends, family, and other citizens interested in the welfare of a person with a disability.
 An individual may even refer him or herself for services.
 To make a referral, simply phone Rolling Hills Progress Center.

-Rolling Hills progress Center promotes and requires the preservation of the human and civil rights of all served at our facility.
+Rolling Hills Progress Center promotes and requires the preservation of the human and civil rights of all that are served at our facility.
 Any questions regarding human rights should be referred to the Program Coordinator.
 Additional information and details on rights can be found in the Rolling Hills Client Handbook in the Individual Rights and Confidentiality section.

 The Rolling Hills Story

-The agency opened its doors with nineteen client/workers, four staff members and 8,000 square feet of space.
+The agency opened its doors with nineteen clients/workers, four staff members, and 8,000 square feet of space.
 In comparison to today, the agency serves over 100 individuals annually, with over thirty-five staff and 106,000 square feet of production and warehouse space.

 Rolling Hills staff represent decades of experience and education in the disciplines required to manage and operate the agency.
-The vocational and professional disciplines are well represented by an executive director, program coordinator, vocational counselor, work center manager and assistant manager, developmental training directors and office manager.
+The vocational and professional disciplines are well represented by an executive director, program coordinator, vocational counselor, work center manager, assistant manager, developmental training directors, and office manager.